Moonstruck – A Reflection on Audacious Goals

 “You develop an instant global consciousness, a people orientation, an intense dissatisfaction with the state of the world, and a compulsion to do something about it.
 From out there on the moon, international politics look so petty.
 You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, ‘Look at that, you son of a bitch.’”

 I was born just weeks after Buzz Aldrin and Neil Armstrong were the first humans to walk on the moon.
 Their footsteps in the lunar dust of the Sea of Tranquility ushered in a new era for our relationship with our nearest celestial neighbor.
 No longer was the moon an aspirational symbol of change, mystery, and mood.
 With those steps, it became a tangible destination, described by Aldrin as a place of “magnificent desolation” – composed of fine dust and lunar rocks.

 While I want us to go back to the moon, build there, be there, I believe the lesson it offers is not a call to conquer space, but rather the opportunity it gives to teach us about our Earth.
 The Moon works best as a metaphor for having perspective and launching audacious goals.
 It inspires us to dream of things beyond imagination and causes us to reflect on our greatest triumphs and our biggest woes.

 If we could look on at Mother Earth with the same admiration we have each night for Mistress Moon, think of what we might accomplish.

-Kristina Jansen is Managing Director of the Optimist Daily, produces Solutions News and serves as Chief of Staff at TOD’s publishing partner, the World Business Academy.
-Her passions include conscious mass media, socially responsible entrepreneurialism, intentional communities, regenerative economies, smart science fiction and, of course, the positive power of rational Optimism.
+Kristina “Kristy” Jansen is Managing Editor of the Optimist Daily, produces Solutions News and serves as Chief of Staff at TOD’s publishing partner, the World Business Academy.
+Her passions include conscious mass media, socially responsible entrepreneurialism, intentional communities, regenerative economies, smart science fiction and, of course, the positive power of Rational Optimism.